 The Singapore Philatelic Museum is dedicated to the world of stamps and postal-related items.
 It is also a family-friendly museum with many exhibits oriented towards young children.
-In fact, its compact size makes it easy for kids to explore and there are plenty of things To see and do at Singapore Philatelic Museum.
+In fact, its compact size makes it easy for kids to explore and there are plenty of things To see and do at the Singapore Philatelic Museum.

 Things To See and Do at Singapore Philatelic Museum

 There are 10 different spaces within the museum, and the majority of them host changing exhibits.
-This means that there is always something new to see at Singapore Philatelic Museum.
+This means that there is always something new to see at the Singapore Philatelic Museum.

 1. Find Out What Cinderella has to do with Stamps